Parveen Azam Ali

-Parveen Azam Ali (born 4 April 1979) is a British nurse and radio presenter of Pakistani origin who works at the University of Sheffield.
-She is Professor in Nursing in the Faculty of Medicine, Dentistry and Health - Health Sciences School, Division of Nursing and Midwifery/Sheffield Teaching Hospitals/Doncaster and Bassetlaw Teaching Hospitals.
-She was an associate editor of Nursing Open until 2021, a contributor to The Conversation (website) and a presenter on LinkFM.
-She was a founding member of The Lancet Commission on Nursing.
-In 2020 she became the editor-in-chief of International Nursing Review the society journal of the International Council of Nurses.
+Parveen Azam Ali (born 4 April 1979) is a British nurse and academic of Pakistani origin.
+She is Professor of Nursing and Gender Based Violence at the University of Sheffield, with a joint clinical appointment at Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust.
+Since 2020 she has served as editor-in-chief of International Nursing Review, the official journal of the International Council of Nurses.